-Ms. Monaghan is ranked as a leading lawyer by Chambers USA (2013-2019), where she is recognized as “an outstanding litigator who always puts the client’s interests above all else.”
+Ms. Monaghan is ranked as a leading lawyer by Chambers USA (2013–2022), where she is recognized as “a lead litigator through and through,” with clients highlighting her “great analytical skills and excellent judgment.”
+Clients have also described her as “a brilliant combination of intelligence, kindness and good instincts,” and “a master of strategy.”
+She is said to be “an outstanding litigator who always puts the client’s interests above all else.”
 Clients praise her ability to “grasp complex legal and factual issues quickly, understand clients' business needs and craft winning strategies” and note a willingness to “trust her with high-value work in a heartbeat.”
-Ms. Monaghan is recommended by The Legal 500 US, which describes her as “scalpel sharp.”
+Ms. Monaghan is also recommended as a Leading Lawyer by The Legal 500 US (2022), where she is said to have “a phenomenal reputation” in healthcare litigation, and which has described her as “scalpel sharp.”
 Benchmark Litigation, which recognizes Ms. Monaghan as one of the “Top 250 Women in Litigation”, notes that her peers also commend her work, with one peer commenting that “Maura has a photographic memory and is just a brilliant legal analyst.”

 Ms. Monaghan is a member of the New York and Colorado bars and is admitted to practice before the U.S. Supreme Court, the U.S. Courts of Appeals for the Second Circuit, Fourth Circuit and the District of Columbia Circuit, and the U.S. District Courts for the Southern District of New York and the District of Colorado.
 Ms. Monaghan is a member of the Torts Drafting Committee of the National Conference of Bar Examiners.